Professionals use their language skills to understand better the people around them. How do you Lead with Languages?

 Our students are enthusiastic participants in the study of world languages, cultures and literatures.
 The ability to communicate with people of different linguistic and cultural backgrounds is your passport to the world and can enable you to pursue travel and study abroad, to take advantage of global professional and service opportunities, and to gain a competitive edge in your chosen career.

-The Department of Modern Foreign Languages is located in the Humanities Center on the campus of Augustana University in Sioux Falls, South Dakota.
-We offer majors and minors in French, German, and Spanish, as well as a major and minor in Modern Foreign Languages (MDFL), which combines the study of two different world languages.
-A member of the Association of Departments of Foreign Languages (ADFL), the Department promotes a comprehensive assessment plan, based in part on proficiency guidelines established by the American Council on the Teaching of Foreign Languages (ACTFL), and follows an annual process in which the applicability of those guidelines are reviewed by the department.
+Located in the Humanities Center on the campus of Augustana University in Sioux Falls, South Dakota, the Department of Modern Foreign Languages offers majors and minors in French and Spanish, as well as a major and minor in Modern Foreign Languages (MDFL), which combines the study of two different world languages.
+Our mission is to support and to strengthen a liberal arts education within a Christian context by providing a curriculum that enables majors in the department to continue their language study in graduate programs, to acquire a solid knowledge base and appreciation of a culture different from their own, to develop a reasonably critical view of their own culture, and to gain an astute international perspective and awareness.
+That end, MDFL promotes a comprehensive assessment plan, based in part on proficiency guidelines established by the American Council on the Teaching of Foreign Languages (ACTFL), and follows an annual process in which the applicability of those guidelines are reviewed by the department.

 What do our graduates say?

-- "Thanks for all you've done to help me gain all tools necessary for my career.
+"Thanks for all you've done to help me gain all tools necessary for my career.
 The [MDFL] faculty were so amazing and helped me all throughout college."

-- "The faculty were wonderful; friendly, engaging and knew their students."
+"The faculty were wonderful; friendly, engaging and knew their students."

 "The [MDFL] faculty are invested in your success!"

-- "I'm very glad I followed through with my language major.
+"I'm very glad I followed through with my language major.
 It has benefited me personally very much."

-- "Although I don't use my foreign language 100% of the time in my job, I've had many opportunities to carry on multi-hour conversations with native speakers.
+"Although I don't use my foreign language 100% of the time in my job, I've had many opportunities to carry on multi-hour conversations with native speakers.
 To me, that indicates a great level of success, and I attribute that to my schooling."

-- "Amazing faculty and small class sizes that allow for discussion."
+"Amazing faculty and small class sizes that allow for discussion."